simple2d/simple2d/README.md

 # Welcome to Simple 2D!

 Simple 2D is a small, open-source graphics engine providing essential 2D drawing, media, and input capabilities.
-It's written in C and works across many platforms, creating native windows and interacting with hardware using [SDL](http://www.libsdl.org) while rendering content with [OpenGL](https://www.opengl.org).
+It's written in C and works across many platforms, creating native windows and interacting with hardware using [SDL](https://www.libsdl.org) while rendering content with [OpenGL](https://www.opengl.org).

 Note that this README will be continuously updated as new features are added, bugs are fixed, and other changes are made.
 [View the release notes](https://github.com/simple2d/simple2d/releases) for a link to that version's documentation.

 If you encounter any issues, ping the [mailing list](https://groups.google.com/d/forum/simple2d).
 Learn about [contributing](#contributing) below.

-## Getting Started
+## Getting started

 Simple 2D supports all major operating systems and hardware platforms, and is tested on the latest releases of macOS, Windows, Ubuntu, and Raspbian (on the Raspberry Pi).